Learning the Ropes

 Take 8 steps (15 feet) from the Rack and draw a line in the sand to throw from.
 Or, stake the second Rack into the sand with the shorter post facing the opposing Rack.

 One-on-one can be played with a single Rack or double Racks, team play requires double Racks.
 In one-on one players throw ropes from the same end of the court.
 In team play, one player from each team throws from opposite ends of the court.
 All other rules are generally the same for one-on-one and team play.

 Each player chooses two weighted Throwing Ropes with matching leather bands.
 Players then pitch, throw, or toss their ropes in an attempt to reach 21 points first by landing them in the Scoring Pit and encircling the Racks multiple scoring opportunities.

 Priority (who goes first) at the start of the game is determined by each player throwing one rope.
 The highest scoring rope, or closest to the Rack receives Priority.
 During play, the winner of each Set has Priority in the next Set.

 A players feet cannot step past the Rackline (the Rack) when throwing a rope.
 Doing so cancels out the score for that rope.

 Players alternate throwing ropes one at a time until each player has thrown both ropes.
 Ropes should not be removed from the Scoring Pit until scores are tabulated.

-Old School Beach Ropes is played using cancellation scoring.
-The scores of each player cancel out the scores of their opponent at the end of each Set.
+Old School Beach Ropes is played using cancellation scoring(one-on-one and team play) The scores of each player cancel out the scores of their opponent at the end of each Set.
 The remaining score goes to the winner.
 Note: only one player can score in each Set.
 Example, player one scores 4 points, player two scores 3 points, cancel/subtract the 3 points from player two, leaving player one with 1 point for the Set win.